Environmental Innovations Initiative

 The Initiative will seek to make a tangible impact on solutions for our global climate emergency by advancing research and education and bringing those new ideas to a wider global audience.
 In so doing, it will also help bring together the work of Penn scholars and researchers across multiple disciplines, programs, and areas of the university, while furthering the university’s strong commitment to innovation and to making an impact on significant real-world challenges.

-The faculty co-directors of the Initiative are Joseph S. Francisco, President’s Distinguished Professor of Earth and Environmental Sciences, and Kathleen D. Morrison, Sally and Alvin V. Shoemaker Professor and Chair of Anthropology.
-In the spring semester, they will lead an international search for the Initiative’s inaugural Executive Director.
+The faculty co-directors of the Initiative are Kathleen D. Morrison, Sally and Alvin V. Shoemaker Professor and Chair of Anthropology, and Joseph S. Francisco, President’s Distinguished Professor of Earth and Environmental Sciences.
+Melissa Brown Goodall joined the team in March 2021 as the Initiative’s inaugural Senior Director.

-The first goal of the new Climate and Sustainability Action Plan 3.0, which reaffirms the university’s commitment to address environmental challenges, is to “expand the scope of sustainability research.”
+The first goal of the Climate and Sustainability Action Plan 3.0, which reaffirms the university’s commitment to address environmental challenges, is to “expand the scope of sustainability research.”
 The Initiative will play a central role in achieving this goal, by advancing research on campus, supporting and recruiting faculty members, and bringing Penn research to a wider public audience.
-The campus sustainability coordinator will be a member of the Initiative’s faculty council.
+The EII will work closely with the Office of Sustainability, and the Director of Sustainability will be a member of the Initiative’s faculty council.

-Support – financial, intellectual, and logistical – for innovative and interdisciplinary faculty research will be a primary mission of the Initiative.
-The Initiative will facilitate the creation of several new research communities, faculty and student-led groups working on defined topics or problems.
-The Initiative will also develop conferences, public forums, and other events and help to recruit new faculty members who advance environmental research across the university.
+Support – financial, intellectual, and logistical – for innovative and interdisciplinary faculty research will be a priority of the Initiative.
+The Initiative will strive to showcase thought-leadership and innovation, advance applied research, and facilitate the creation of new research communities – transdisciplinary groups working on defined topics or problems.
+It will also develop conferences, public forums, and other events and help to recruit new faculty members who advance environmental research across the university.
+Finally, in its role as a coordinating entity, the Initiative will strive to support a unified University of Pennsylvania presence in local, national, and global fora.

 Please sign up for our email list at firstname.lastname@example.org.
 As we get started, we plan a phase of active information gathering and consultation with students, faculty, and staff from across the campus.
 We hope you will participate in the EII dialogues and will continue to work with us.